-There never did, there never will, and there never can exist a parliament, or any description of men, or any generation of men, in any country, possessed of the right or the power of binding and controlling posterity to the " end of time," or of commanding for ever how the world shall be governed, or who shall govern it; and therefore, all fuch clauses, acts or declarations, by which the makers of them attempt to do what they have neither the right nor the power to do, nor the power to execute, are in themselves null and void.-Every age and generation must be as free to act for itself, in all cases, as the ages and The vanity and generations which preceded it. prefumption of governing beyond the grave, is the most ridiculous and insolent of all tyrannies.
+There never did, there never will, and there never can exist a parliament, or any description of men, or any generation of men, in any country, possessed of the right or the power of binding and controuling posterity to the "end of time," or of commanding for ever how the world shall be governed, or who shall govern it; and therefore, all such clauses, acts or declarations, by which the makers of them attempt to do what they have neither the right nor the power to do, nor the power to execute, are in themselves null and void.-Every age and generation must be as free to act for itself, in all cases, as the ages and generations which preceded it.
+The vanity and presumption of governing beyond the grave, is the most ridiculous and insolent of all tyrannies.
 Man has no property in man; neither has any generation a property in the generations which are to follow.
-The parliament or the people of 1688, or of any other period, had no more right to dispole of the people of the present day, or to bind or to controul them in any shape whatever, than the parliament or the people of the present day have to dispose of, bind or controul those who are to live a hundred or a thousand years hence.
+The parliament or the people of 1688, or of any other period, had no more right to dispose of the people of the present day, or to bind or to controul them in any shape whatever, than the parliament or the people of the present day have to dispose of, bind or controul those who are to live a hundred or a thousand years hence.
+Every generation is, and must be, competent to all the purposes which its occasions require.
+It is the living, and not the dead, that are to be accommodated.
+When man ceases to be, his power and his wants cease with him; and having no longer any participation in the concerns of this world, he has no longer any authority in directing who shall be its governors, or how its government shall be organized, or how administered.